 With 115 islands to its name, Seychelles is an oyster for your exploration.
 From pristine beaches that sparkle as brightly as any other in the Indian Ocean, unmissable wildlife and coral reefs, the archipelago is spoiled with an abundance of natural phenomena that are ripe for exploring.
 Some of the most popular spots include the unspoiled Anse Intendance on Mahé Island, the lively Anse Lazio on Praslin Island and the postcard-ready Anse Source D’Argent on La Digue Island.

-This Lisa Marie Fernandez Mira Lemon Bonded Flounce Maillot is an elegant one-piece that features an off-the-shoulder style and fitted bodice.
-The eye-catching mustard yellow is a wonderful ode to the tropical surroundings.
+This Johanna Ortiz Fanciful Asymmetric Ruffled Swimsuit is an elegant one-piece that features an off-the-shoulder style and fitted bodice.
+With a plunging V-neck and low back, this style has braided ties at the waist for a flattering fit for a look that’s as vibrant as Seychelles itself.
 However, the real key to this style also lies in its versatility.
-You can rock the outfit as a swim-ready one-piece or look pair it as a bodysuit with this Lisa Marie Fernandez Polka Dot Beach Skirt for a flowy, carefree look perfect for roaming the island.
-Round out the outfit with a comfortable pair of sandals such as these Carrie Forbes Hind Raffia Slides.
+You can rock the outfit as a swim-ready one-piece or look pair it as a bodysuit with this Johanna Ortiz Powerful Rhythm Cotton Maxi Skirt for a flowy, carefree look that’s perfect for roaming the islands.

 While the Maldives has long been known as the supreme island destination of luxury in the Indian Ocean, Seychelles makes a pretty convincing case.
 Throughout the sun-drenched playground for the rich and famous lie some of the world’s most extravagant resorts and elegant hotels, many of which have private stretches of beaches, spa treatments, gourmet cuisine and unbeatable panoramic views.
 Whether you opt for the exclusive celebrity-laden MAIA Luxury Resort & Spa on the mainland Mahé island or North Island, the 11-villa private resort that has an entire island to itself, Seychelles is as luxurious as it gets.